-Hypothalamic amenorrhea (HA) typically results from pschyogenic stress coupled with a mild energy imbalance–so generally both social stress and metabolic distress are present.
+Hypothalamic amenorrhea (HA) typically results from pschyological stress coupled with a mild energy imbalance–so generally both social stress and metabolic distress are present.
 These two stressors are too intertwined to separate out in studies.

 This is how big of a deal it is:

 For the lower rung monkeys in this study, their cycles increased in length and variability, and both their levels of progesterone and estradiol dropped.
 Additionally, they experienced elevated cortisol levels (almost in a perfect inverse relationship with the estradiol), as well as osteopenia, which is the precursor to osteoporosis.
-The researchers also tested soy on the monkeys to see if it would help.
+(An important side note: the researchers also tested soy on the monkeys to see if it would help.
 It did not.)

 “External and intrapsychic stresses” sounds clinical and like a small category of disease, but it is in fact huge.
 If you think you are fat, if you think you are stupid, if you think you are ugly, if you think you aren’t good enough, if you think other people think you’re fat, stupid, ugly, or not good enough… the list goes on and on.
 This is “intrapsychic stress.”

 Women with stress-induced hypogonadism also test as having trouble realxing and having fun.
 They do not typically meet the criteria for eating disorders, but they do as a whole exhibit disordered eating.
 That’s almost as insidious, in my book.
 And they do exercise a lot.
 These two facts of disordered eating and excess exercise do not help the stressed out hypothalama.

-Because other sources of hypothalamic stress, as we’ve covered, include caloric restriction, excess exercise, and low body fat, all of which signal to the hypothalamus that the body is starving.
+Other sources of hypothalamic stress, as we’ve covered, include caloric restriction, excess exercise, and low body fat, all of which signal to the hypothalamus that the body is starving.
 These very often act in concert with psychosocial stress, a la the perfectionism discussed above, and feed off of each other in nasty ways.

 And tellingly: once anorexic women both regain weight and supplement with exogenous hormones, such that their systems should be working normally, they still often do not experience bone accretion.
 Bone accretion is enabled by estrogen.
-The fact that these women still lack estrogen demonstrates that the normalizations these women experience from regaining weight are not whole sale.
+The fact that these women still lack estrogen demonstrates that the normalizations these women experience from regaining weight are not 100%.
 They are ineffective, and clearly not all parts of the HPA axis are working properly.
 This is likely because psychological stress is still high and the adrenal glands have not yet recovered.
 It may also be due to ongoing metabolic derangements such as altered growth hormone action, or hypothalamic hypothyroidism.
 These women’s systems need time to recover.
 But they also need psychological healing, or else the HPA axis will not run happily.